OpenRobotLab/DORT/README.md

 ## Code Release
-The code is still going through large refactoring.
+The code is still going through large refactoring and is planned to be released in September.

-Please stay tuned for the clean release.

 ## Citation